Nightstand - Woodworking Project Step by Step

 Looking great!

-Now it’s time to paint and stain them.
-I use Behr white paint on the surfaces and drawers.
 The Redwood beam and side panels are stained with Varathane Dark Walnut stain and finished with water based Polyurethane.

 Time to install the drawer handles.
 I used some newspaper to correctly position the holes for drilling.
 You just need to put the drawer handle on a newspaper and poke the hole where the screws should be.